JMonRom/Read-Me-Generator/READMEoutput.md

   ## Description

-  This is a tool to make writing a good ReadMe file for your projects easier.
+  This is a tool to help write a good ReadMe file for your project.

   ## Table of Contents
   - [Installation](#installation)